Release 79: Effective October 1, 2015

 If the family has a provider they are planning to use, assessment of the family's child care arrangements includes knowing who the provider is, whether they are eligible for payment, and asking why the family chose this provider.
 Was the choice based on an understanding of the importance of quality child care?
 Or was it based on short-term convenience and the need to find a provider in a hurry?
 Questions to consider asking include:

 Assessment also includes making sure the family has the information they need to make an informed choice and to establish and maintain a good relationship with the provider.
 At a minimum, the family should be given the following:

 Brokering includes helping families access resources outside DHS as well as resources available through DHS child care programs.

-The most useful outside resource for help with child care is the local CCR&R. For families needing a high level of service, the case manager should contact the CCR&R to see what can be arranged.
+The most useful outside resource for help with child care is the local CCR&R. For families needing a high level of service, the worker should contact the CCR&R to see what can be arranged.
 Others may only need written information.
 In addition to the services described in Section 3 above, CCR&Rs can refer families to other community resources such as local training offerings, child care related activities, the USDA food program, provider and parent groups, etc. In some communities, the local CCR&R is also a link with employers who offer some child care assistance to their employees.

 A critical part of brokering is making sure the DHS child care program and payment system works well for the family and the provider.
 Usually, this requires that: